 This paper experimentally investigates how concerns for social approval relate to intrinsic motivations to purchase ethically.
 Participants state their willingness-to-pay for both a fair trade and a conventional chocolate bar in private or publicly.
-A standard model of social image predicts that all participants increase their fair trade premium when facing an audience.
-We find that the premium is indeed higher in public than in private.
-This effect, however, is driven by participants who preferred a conventional chocolate bar over a fair trade one in a pre-lab choice.
-For those who chose the fair trade chocolate bar, public exposure does not change the fair trade premium.
+A standard model of social image predicts that all increase their fair trade premium when facing an audience.
+We find that the premium is higher in public than in private only for participants who preferred a conventional over a fair trade chocolatebar in a pre-lab choice.
 This is captured by a generalized model where intrinsic preferences and the concern for social approval are negatively correlated.

 Keywords: Image concerns, ethical consumption, fair trade, social approval, crowding out, experiments